-All entities involved in the preparation of therapeutics for clinical trials or commercial sale, including our existing contract manufacturers, are subject to extensive regulation.
-Components of a finished therapeutic product approved for commercial sale or used in late-stage clinical trials must be manufactured in accordance with cGMP.
+All entities involved in the preparation of therapeutics for clinical trials or commercial sale, including our existing contract manufacturers and testing facilities, labeling, packaging and storage facilities, and distributors, are subject to extensive regulation.
+Components of a finished therapeutic product approved for commercial sale or used in clinical trials must be manufactured, tested, and stored in accordance with cGMP.
 These regulations govern manufacturing processes and procedures (including record keeping) and the implementation and operation of quality systems to control and ensure the quality of investigational products and products approved for sale.
 Poor control of production processes can lead to the introduction of adventitious agents or other contaminants, or to inadvertent changes in the properties or stability of our product candidates that may not be detectable in final product testing.
-We or our contract manufacturers must supply all necessary documentation in support of a BLA or MAA on a timely basis.
-Our facilities and quality systems and the facilities and quality systems of some or all of our third-party contractors must pass a pre-approval inspection for compliance with the applicable regulations as a condition of regulatory approval of our product candidates or any of our other potential products.
-In addition, the regulatory authorities may, at any time, audit or inspect a manufacturing facility involved with the preparation of our product candidates or our other potential products or the associated quality systems for compliance with the regulations applicable to the activities being conducted, and they could put a hold on one or more of our clinical trials if the facilities of any of our CDMOs do not pass such audit or inspections.
-Certain of our CDMO's facilities are or may be under construction and have not completed installation of equipment for and establishment of routine manufacturing and testing operations and have not yet been inspected by regulatory authorities.
-If any of our CDMO's facilities do not pass a pre-approval plant inspection, FDA or EMA approval of the
+We or our contract manufacturers must supply all necessary documentation in support of an EUA, BLA or MAA on a timely basis.
+Our facilities and quality systems and the facilities and quality systems of some or all of our third-party contractors must pass a pre-approval inspection for compliance with the applicable regulations as a condition of regulatory approval of our contract manufacturing, testing, and storage facilities involved with the preparation of our product candidates or any of our other potential products.
+In addition, the regulatory authorities may, at any time, audit or inspect us or any of our contract manufacturing, testing, and storage facilities involved with the preparation of our cDMO's do not pass such audit or inspections.
+Certain of our CDMO's facilities have not yet been inspected by regulatory authorities.
+If any of our CDMO's facilities do not pass a pre-approval or other plant inspection, FDA or EMA approval (or authorization under EUA) of the products will not be granted.

-The regulatory authorities also may, at any time following approval of a product for sale, inspect or audit our CDMO's manufacturing facilities or those of our third-party contractors.
+The regulatory authorities also may, at any time following approval of a product for sale, inspect or audit us or our CDMO's manufacturing facilities or those of our third-party contractors.
 If any such inspection or audit identifies a failure to comply with applicable regulations or if compliance discrepancies with our product specifications or violations of applicable regulations occur independent of such an inspection or audit, we or the relevant regulatory authority may require remedial measures that may be costly and/or time-consuming for us or a third party to implement and that may include the temporary or permanent suspension of a clinical trial or commercial sales or the temporary or permanent closure of a facility.
 Any such remedial measures imposed upon us or third parties with whom we contract could harm our business.
 If we or any of our CDMOs fail to maintain regulatory compliance, the FDA or EMA can impose regulatory sanctions, including, among other things, refusal to approve a pending application for a new drug product, or revocation of a pre-existing approval.
 As a result, our business, financial condition and results of operations may be harmed.
 Additionally, if supply from one approved manufacturer is interrupted, there could be a significant disruption in commercial supply.
 An alternative manufacturer would need to be qualified and approved through a BLA and/or MAA supplement, which could result in further delay.
 The regulatory agencies may also require additional studies if a new manufacturer is relied upon for commercial production.
 Switching manufacturers may involve substantial costs and is likely to result in a delay in our desired commercial timelines.